mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 **Adaptive Capacity**

-The reproduced adaptive capacity was relatively similar to the original (Figure 1), with a Spearman's Rho of 0.7757072 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).
+The reproduced adaptive capacity (Figure 1) was relatively similar to the original (Figure 4 of Malcomb et al. (2014)), with a Spearman's Rho of 0.7757072 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).
 There were a lot more areas where the reproduction underestimated adaptive capacity than overestimated (Figure 2, Figure 3).

 ![Figure 1](assets/ac_2010.png)

-[Figure 1.](assets/ac_2010.png) Digitization of Figure 4 of Malcomb et al. (2014) showing adaptive capacity (resilience) by traditional authority.
+[Figure 1.](assets/ac_2010.png) Results of analysis showing adaptive capacity (resilience) by traditional authority.

 ![Figure 2](assets/map_fig4compare.png)